amirahnasihah/amirahnasihah/README.md

 if you like what i do or just want to encourage me to learn more, maybe you can either:
 - consider buying me a ~~coffee~~ tea ☕ via [![paypal.me/amirahnazili](https://ionicabizau.github.io/badges/paypal.svg)](https://www.paypal.me/amirahnazili)
-- starring🌟 and sharing the project
+- starring 🌟 and sharing the project
-- connect with me🔗
+- connect with me 🤝🏻

 <hr>
 Contributions are welcome!
 Thanks ❤